Rkus990/Knowledge_Graph_Completion/README.md

 The details of other optional hyperparameters can be found in run_model.py.

+For various apporaches implemented by us in the Course Project:
+1. Apporach 1: Use the generated seed alignments in `datasetdbp5l/seed_alignlinks_bert_generated` with the original SS-AGA code [here](https://github.com/amzn/ss-aga-kgc).
+2. Approach 2: Use param approach 2 in the command line execution
+3. Approach 3: Default paramters.
+[Note: Requires high GPU Resources to run]

 ## References
 [1] [Huang, Z., Li, Z., Jiang, H., Cao, T., Lu, H., Yin, B., ... & Wang, W. (2022).
 Multilingual Knowledge Graph Completion with Self-Supervised Adaptive Graph Alignment.](https://arxiv.org/abs/2203.14987)